Rules? What rules?

 rules to know, many of which deal with how to get along and stay

 safe while living in close quarters.
-They are also listed in the Handbook under
+They are found on the Residence Life web site.

 Rule #6: Treat others with respect and compassion.
 Intentional

 meanness is not okay.
-Everyone in our Community of Care deserves
+Everyone in our Community of C.A.R.E.

-to feel safe and accepted.
-Speak and act with a kind heart.
+deserves to feel safe and accepted.
+Speak and act with a kind

 Rule #7: Don't enter places if you don't have permission to be